 Frontier’s Out of Hours Routine Network Maintenance Window is between 12:00 a.m. and 6:00 a.m.
 Eastern Standard Time (“EST”), beginning on Monday at 12:00 a.m.
 EST and ending at Friday at 6:00 a.m.
 EST, provided, that Frontier will use commercially reasonable efforts to start such work no earlier than 12:00 a.m. local time.

-Ordering Requirements.
+Ordering Requirements

 Ordering Period.
 All Orders must be placed by Customer during the period beginning on the E-Path Schedule Effective Date and ending at 11:59PM on the one-year anniversary of the E-Path Schedule Effective Date (“Ordering Period”).
 The Ordering Period does not include any Service Orders in progress or existing as of the E-Path Schedule Effective Date.
 The Ordering Period shall be automatically extended on a one-year basis on each one-year anniversary of the E-Path Schedule Effective Date, until terminated by either Party on at least sixty (60) days’ prior written notice.